data-apis/scipy-2023-presentation/paper.rst

 :cite:`Meier2021a`, and JAX :cite:`Vanderplas2023a`, have either adopted or are in the process of adopting the array API standard.
-Increased array library adoption has increased array interoperability, which, in turn, has encouraged array-consuming libraries to begin adopting the standard by decoupling their implementations from specific array libraries.
-The adoption by SciPy :cite:`Yashchuk2022a` and scikit-learn :cite:`Fan2022a` is outlined further in the `Discussion`_ section below.
+Increased array library adoption has increased array interoperability, which, in turn, has encouraged array-consuming libraries, such as SciPy :cite:`Yashchuk2022a` and scikit-learn :cite:`Fan2022a` (discussed below), to begin adopting the standard by decoupling their implementations from specific array libraries.
 As array library adoption of the standard matures, we expect ecosystem adoption to accelerate.

 Tooling
 =======